Forcepoint/fp-pta-host-ptacontroller-master/README.md

 as the backend.
 If you do not, adjust the main.tf appropriately and be prepared to get that terraform state backed up into Artifactory once you do have Artifactory up and running.

+1. Modify main.tf appropriately for your vsphere instance.

+1. Modify jenkins.yml appropriately for how you want to configure your Jenkins instance.
+Review the specifics of creating a jenkins master from the ansible role https://github.com/Forcepoint/fp-pta-ansible-docker-jenkins

 1. Run the following commands to run terraform...

        set ARTIFACTORY_USERNAME=FLAST